 The festival signifies the light triumphing over darkness.
-It involves the lighting of candles, creation of intricate artwork made from colored rice or flour (known as rangoli, pictured below), and sharing of food with friends and family.
-Each night of the five day festival serves a different purpose, but the Deepavali celebration in Malacca included them all.
+It involves the lighting of candles, the creation of intricate artwork made from colored rice or flour (known as rangoli, pictured below), and the sharing of food with friends and family.
+Each night of the five-day festival serves a different purpose, but the Deepavali celebration in Malacca included them all.

 Here it’s called an “open house,” which brings together Hindus of Malaysia’s many ethnic groups, as well as those not of the faith, under one celebration.